ltrgoddard/thesis/temp.markdown

 for trumpet | Set in the key of D major | With green ground-bass?’—and subsequently to military metaphor:

-> From the battlements This may unlock, set loose The right response:
+> \singlespacing From the battlements This may unlock, set loose The
-> officers are meant To be obeyed; fix bayonets, Senses quicken, without
+> right response: officers are meant To be obeyed; fix bayonets, Senses
-> question Reflex action . . .[^216]
+> quicken, without question Reflex action . . .[^216]

-This thought is undercut by the statement that ‘there is always | The hazel tree; pause and reflect’.
-The purpose seems to be to counterpose human animation, represented by the bugle, to the tree’s poise and
+\noindent This thought is undercut by the statement that ‘there is always | The hazel tree; pause and reflect’.
+The purpose seems to be to counterpose human animation, represented by the bugle, to the tree’s poise and stillness: ‘Not impaled on action. | Pattern, not movement’.
-stillness: ‘Not impaled on action. | Pattern, not movement’.
 Later, the bugle is imagined as a ‘stream | Of fluid discourse’, its two colours forming an ‘Interlinear gloss in two languages’, before the refrain about the tree is repeated: ‘there is always the hazel tree.’

 If Prynne’s very earliest poetic publications remained confined to the Oxbridge axis, 1961 saw him make contact with little magazines outside